eitan101/liqr/README.md

 ## Getting started

+The following insructions can show you a basic usage of the live query.
+More comprehensive example can be found in the [POC folder](poc).

 You can build and run the test using docker-maven:
 ```
 alias build-machine='docker run --rm -it -v $HOME/.m2repo:/root/.m2/repository -v $PWD:/my -p 8080:8080 -w /my maven:3.6.2-jdk-11-slim'